Fitbit Review 2025

 Product Price Best for Feature highlights

-Fitbit Premium Membership Free 90-day trial ($9.99 per month or $79.99 per year after) Motivated seniors looking to improve and track their fitness.
+Fitbit Premium membership Free 90-day trial ($9.99 per month or $79.99 per year after) Motivated older adults looking to improve and track their fitness

 • Sleep tracker